barclayd/Cards-API/README.md

 If I had more time, I would like to make the following improvements to the project:

-- Authorisation for API calls
+- Authorisation for API calls, possibly using sessions integrated with Redis or through use of JWT access and refresh tokens
 - Improved dependency injection across all services
 - Develop a REST-like API using `swagger-node` for a Swagger-complaint API.
 This could be done very easily and with minimal code changes due to the service layer architecture pattern implemented.